 In and Around Chiang Rai

-Located in Northern Thailand, the laid-back cultural center of Chiang Rai has become a popular destination for travelers to Thailand to escape the hustle and bustle of Bangkok and gain a greater appreciation of the Thai cultural.
+Located in Northern Thailand, the laid-back cultural center of Chiang Rai has become a popular destination for travelers to Thailand to escape the hustle and bustle of Bangkok and gain a greater appreciation of the Thai culture.

 Morning Markets and Night Bazaar